 Around 90% of Swedes are fluent in English, thanks to the high standard of Swedish education.
 This means that as an ex-pat, you’ll be able to go about your daily life without mastering Swedish.

-You might be surprised to hear that Swedish is considered one of the ten easiest languages for English speakers to learn.
+That being said, you might be surprised to hear that Swedish is considered one of the ten easiest languages for English speakers to learn.
 That’s because the grammar and sentence structure are pretty similar.
 What’s more, Swedish has fewer irregulars.
-The thing that may catch you out is the pronunciation – Swedish has some sounds that are very different from ours.
+The thing that may catch you out is the pronunciation – Swedish has some sounds that are very different from English.